21 Best Nonprofit Websites That Truly Make a Difference

 Based in Minneapolis, MIGIZI nurtures the development of the Native American community.
 They hold many youth programs, from journalism to leadership to school partnerships, in order to help youth achieve success economically, educationally, socially and culturally.

 MIGIZI, which means “bald eagle” in the Ojibwe language, was founded in 1977 as a radio production.
-With their history so rooted in media production, it only makes sense that they’ve used their website to create a blog in which they share updates and reportings relating to their community.
+With their history so rooted in media production, it only makes sense that they’ve used their website to create a free blog in which they share updates and reportings relating to their community.

 The MIGIZI nonprofit website also enables visitors to donate and support the cause, register to upcoming events, sign up to one of their programs and much more.